 3.1.2.6.9.1.1 The multisite lockout command shall be transmitted in the SD field (3.1.2.6.1.4.1).
 A lockout command for an II code shall be transmitted in an SD with DI = 1 or DI = 7.
 An II lockout command shall be indicated by LOS code equals 1 and the presence of a non-zero interrogator identifier in the IIS subfield of SD.
 A lockout command for an SI code shall be transmitted in an SD with DI = 3.
-SI lockout shall be indicated by LSS equals 1 and the presence of a non-zero interrogator identifier in the SIS subfield of SD.
-After a transponder has accepted an interrogation containing a multisite lockout command, that transponder shall commence to lock out (i.e. not accept) any Mode S-only all-call interrogation which includes the identifier of the interrogator that commanded the lockout.
-The lockout shall persist for an interval TL (3.1.2.10.3.9) after the last acceptance of a Mode S-only all-call interrogation containing PR codes 8 to 12.
+SI lockout shall be indicated by LSS equals 1 and the presence of a nonzero interrogator identifier in the SIS subfield of SD.
+After a transponder has accepted an interrogation containing a multisite lockout command, that transponder shall commence to lock out (i.e. not accept) any Mode S-only allcall interrogation which includes the identifier of the interrogator that commanded the lockout.
+The lockout shall persist for an interval TL (3.1.2.10.3.9) after the last acceptance of an interrogation containing the multisite lockout command.
+Multisite lockout shall not prevent acceptance of a Mode S-only all-call interrogation containing PR codes 8 to 12.
 If a lockout command (LOS = 1) is received together with IIS = 0, it shall be interpreted as a non-selective all-call lockout (3.1.2.6.9.2).